 Dual Process Theory is a psychological model that describes behaviour as a joint function of reflective and impulsive processes.(23) On the one hand, the reflective system elicits behavioural decisions that are based on knowledge about facts and values, whereas on the other hand, the impulsive system directs behaviour through emotional associations and motivational orientations.
 The reflective system is slow and deliberate: consciously working through different considerations, applying different concepts and knowledge and weighing them all up.
 The impulsive system on the other hand is fast, automatic, emotional, and subconscious.

 Both are obviously involved in determining our health behaviours - we eat for example.
 We don’t choose our food purely using logic and reasoning; sometimes we feel like eating things that are salty, sweet, high in fat and not very good for us.
 However, most of the behaviour change interventions we design appeal almost exclusively to the “rational” reflective system rather than the “emotional” impulsive system, or worse still, try to use the rational system to override the impulsive one.
-A growing number of behavioural scientists are advocating a paradigm shift in how we think about and design health interventions from a prescriptive biomedical model to more holistic person-based approaches.(24-26) Even though we know emotions and motivations are major drivers in how we behave(27), we are only just beginning to think about interventions that might appeal to these.
+A growing number of behavioural scientists are advocating a paradigm shift in how we think about and design health interventions from a prescriptive biomedical model to more holistic person-centred approaches.(24-26) Even though we know emotions and motivations are major drivers in how we behave(27), we are only just beginning to think about interventions that might appeal to these.

 For most of its history, psychological science steered clear of topics such as emotions, which were deemed too ethereal and irrelevant in the era of behaviourism.(28, 29) Even more than a decade after emotions became an accepted topic of study in psychological science, focus was directed primarily at “serious” emotions, such as fear, anger and sadness.
 The scientific study of positive emotions was overlooked, often deemed frivolous, until the emergence of positive psychology at the turn of the century.(28, 30)

-Since then, discoveries in affective science have highlighted that when people associate positive emotions with health behaviours, they are more likely to intend to do those behaviours and, more importantly, to actually engage in them.(27, 31-33) People are motivated act when they feel good, rather than bad, about their progress towards a goal.(4) Experiencing even small successes in making healthier choices, gives rise to stronger intentions to further engage in those behaviours.
+Since then, discoveries in affective science have highlighted that when people associate positive emotions with health behaviours, they are more likely to intend to do those behaviours and, more importantly, to actually engage in them.(27, 31-33) People are motivated to act when they feel good, rather than bad, about their progress towards a goal.(4) Experiencing even small successes in making healthier choices, gives rise to stronger intentions to further engage in those behaviours.
 What also matters is when positive affect is experienced: positive emotions experienced during activity forecasts future activity, whereas similar emotions experienced after activity do not.(34)

 The upward spiral theory of lifestyle change weaves together insights from behavioural neuroscience and affective psychology (Figure 6).(28) This theory proposes that where positive affect is experienced during a new health behaviour, it creates nonconscious motives for that behaviour.
 These motives grow stronger over time as they are increasingly supported by personal resources that positive affect also builds.
 As such, the theory is well positioned to explain the elusive sustained behavioural maintenance that underpins successful lifestyle change.(31) Theories such as the upward spiral theory, do not replace, but rather complement other theories of health behaviour change by shedding light on understudied affective, nonconscious and growth-related processes.
-Interventions that incorporate components designed to increase positive affect felt while engaging in positive health behaviours, can trigger the upward spiral by sparking nonconscious and increasing motives to pursue that behaviour in the future.Figure 6.
+Interventions that incorporate components designed to increase positive affect felt while engaging in positive health behaviours, can trigger the upward spiral by sparking nonconscious and increasing motives to pursue that behaviour in the future.

+[Figure 6 here]

+Figure 6.
 Model articulated by the upward spiral theory of lifestyle change.(29, 33)